-Anyone who owes is strongly encouraged to pay their bill in full, if he or she is able to do so at this time, to avoid further penalty and interest.
+Anyone who owes is strongly encouraged to pay their bill in full to avoid further penalty and interest.

-Payment plans can be set for 12- and 24-month increments, depending on the amount of the tax bill.
-Hoosiers wishing to take advantage of this option can find out if they are eligible by visiting www.intaxpay.in.gov
+Payment plans can be set from 12 to 36-month increments, depending on the amount of the tax bill.
+Hoosiers wishing to take advantage of this option can find out if they are eligible by accessing INtaxpay.

 There are exceptions for the amount of the penalty for specific tax types.
-If you have additional questions on the exceptions for penalties please call (317) 615-7200.
+If you have additional questions on the exceptions for penalties you may call 317-233-4018.

-You may protest a Proposed Assessment bill from the department by sending a written request and a copy of the bill to the department within 60 days of the bill date.
+You may protest a Proposed Assessment Bill by sending a written request and a copy of the bill to DOR within 60 days of the bill date.
 The protest request letter should detail the reason for your protest and be signed and dated.

 To protest only the penalty, use the same process.
 The protest letter should also include the specific reason for protesting only the penalty.

 You may represent yourself or choose someone else you feel is qualified.
-The department must have a completed power of attorney form to discuss your account with anyone other than you.
-You can use the department’s Power of Attorney (POA-1) form or the Internal Revenue Service form at http://www.irs.gov/ If you use the IRS form, the appropriate state information must be provided.
+DOR must have a completed power of attorney form to discuss your account with anyone other than you.
+You can use the Power of Attorney (POA-1) form or the Internal Revenue Service form.
+If you use the IRS form, the appropriate state information must be provided.

-If you are unable to resolve the protest after initially contacting the department, you may request a hearing by writing to the department’s legal division.
+If you are unable to resolve the protest after initially contacting DOR, you may request a hearing by writing to the department’s legal division at: